Asfaloth25/VisionProyectoFinal/README.md

-# Real-time movement tracker with external information with Raspberry Pi
+# Real-time movement tracker with external information using Raspberry Pi

 ## Description:
 This project can be separated in to three main modules: